openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

 ### ov::hint::model_priority
-The property enables you to control the priorities of networks in the Auto-Device plugin.
-A high-priority network will be loaded to a supported high-priority device.
-A lower-priority network will not be loaded to a device that is occupied by a higher-priority network.
+The property enables you to control the priorities of models in the Auto-Device plugin.
+A high-priority model will be loaded to a supported high-priority device.
+A lower-priority model will not be loaded to a device that is occupied by a higher-priority model.

 @sphinxdirective

-.. tab:: OpenVINO Runtime API C++
+.. tab:: C++

     .. doxygensnippet:: docs/snippets/AUTO4.cpp
        :language: cpp
        :fragment: [part4]

-.. tab:: OpenVINO Runtime API Python
+.. tab:: Python

     .. doxygensnippet:: docs/snippets/ov_auto.py
        :language: python